Inshrinkerator: Compressing Deep Learning Training Checkpoints via Dynamic Quantization: Evaluation Setup

 \subsection{Evaluation Scenarios, Models and Datasets}

-We evaluate \sys across 7 different model families, encapsulating tasks in both vision and language modeling.
+We evaluate \sys across 7 different model families, including tasks in vision and language modeling.
 These models vary in complexity, with the number of parameters ranging from 5.5 million to 1 billion.
-Details on all models and datasets used are reported in \cref{tab:models,tab:datasets}.
+Details on all models and datasets used are reported in \cref{tab:models} and \cref{tab:datasets}.